 There’s absolutely nothing inconspicuous about these speakers.
 Trust me.
 If you like bass that doesn’t let up and highs that stay the course, then the 522s could be the answer to your handwringing.

 They are solid and cut no corners on volume capacity and intensity.
 The high-frequency output must not and cannot be ignored, point blank period.
 With their construction, you can put them in just about any type of vehicle.
 I’m talking about even in an ATV.

-I don’t know about you, but I’ve seen it where some vehicle makes, Jeep for example, are left out in the cold when it comes to speaker compatibility and such.
+I don’t know about you, but I’ve seen it where some vehicle makes, Jeep, for example, are left out in the cold when it comes to speaker compatibility and such.
 With this set of speakers, however, that is not the case.
-In general, Polk has a universal approach to car audio, thus its reputation.
+In general, Polk has a universal approach to vehicle audio, thus its reputation.
 That’s one reason I respect them so much.

 Undoubtedly, the DB 522s will stand the test of time with you and your ride simply because of the way they’ve been engineered.
 They’re ruggedly built and weaponized against the elements.

 Like I stated, the DB 652s and 522s are pretty much the same animal, so to speak, but here are two deviations: